 The performance pledges are published annually.
 The Director of Immigration and the Users’ Committee meet half-yearly to monitor the performance of the Department in comparison with the pledges made.

 Since the full resumption of normal travel in early 2023, there has been an upsurge of demand for identity card application.
-Moreover, upon the end of the Territory-wide Identity Card Replacement Exercise (Replacement Exercise) on 3 March 2023, the nine Smart Identity Card Replacement Centres set up under the Replacement Exercise ceased operation on 4 March, and from that day onwards, eligible members of the public who have yet to apply for identity card replacement have to go through the formalities at designated Registration of Persons (ROP) Offices.
-In view of the above, the Department introduced the following enhanced arrangements for identity card application in 2023:
+Moreover, upon the end of the Territory-wide Identity Card Replacement Exercise (Replacement Exercise) on 3 March 2023, the nine Smart Identity Card Replacement Centres set up under the Replacement Exercise ceased operation on 4 March 2023, and from that day onwards, eligible members of the public who have yet to apply for identity card replacement have to go through the formalities at designated Registration of Persons (ROP) Offices.
+In view of the above, the Department introduced the following enhanced arrangements for identity card application in 2023, which were maintained in 2024:

-The Pilot Scheme for STV is implemented with effect from 1 June 2022.
-It aims to provide immigration facilitation for visitors participating in short-term activities in designated sectors, and hence facilitating business and raising Hong Kong’s international profile.
-Under the Pilot Scheme, host organisations authorised by the relevant government bureaux/departments can issue invitation letters to relevant non-local talent in their sectors.
+The Pilot Scheme on Immigration Facilitation for Visitors Participating in Short-term Activities in Designated Sectors (Pilot Scheme) was implemented with effect from 1 June 2022 to provide immigration facilitation for visitors participating in short-term activities in designated sectors, and hence facilitate business and raise Hong Kong’s international profile.
+Under the Pilot Scheme, host organisations authorised by the relevant government bureaux/departments could issue invitation letters to relevant non-local talent in their sectors.
 Invited persons may come to Hong Kong to participate in designated short-term activities for up to 14 consecutive calendar days as visitors, without the need to apply for employment visas or entry permits from the Immigration Department.
 During the 14 calendar days, visitors may undertake an unlimited number of designated short-term activities and receive remuneration.
 Invited non-local talent should be talent in shortage or whose participation in designated short-term activities in Hong Kong is conducive to economic development or achieving relevant policy objectives.

 The Department started issuing e-Visas for applications for entry visas and extension of stay in late 2021.
 Applicants may complete the whole process of submission of applications, payment and collection of visas through online services or the Immigration Department Mobile Application.
 The e-Visa service allows applicants to go through the formalities without having to visit our offices, thereby reducing crowd gathering and protecting public health.